Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 ### B. Corporate Membership and Associates

-Corporations may join the Club as a Member.
+1. Corporations may join the Club as a Member.
 Corporate Members will be given a limited number of Associate positions to give to individuals associated with the Corporation.

-Associates are individuals who enjoy some benefit of the Corporation's Membership without needing to maintain an individual Membership.
+1. Associates are individuals who enjoy some benefit of the Corporation's Membership without needing to maintain an individual Membership.

-Corporate Associates shall elect from amongst themselves one Corporate Delegate, to serve a term of one year.
+1. Corporate Associates shall elect from amongst themselves one Corporate Delegate, to serve a term of one year.
 Each Delegate shall act as representative of their Corporation's Membership to the Club and shall be given one vote in all Club elections on behalf of the Corporation and their Associates.

-Associates shall agree to follow all rules and Bylaws of the Club and may have their Association terminated by the Board of Directors or the Corporation, or their Corporate Delegate, at any time.
+1. Associates shall agree to follow all rules and Bylaws of the Club and may have their Association terminated at any time by the Board of Directors or CEO of this Club or by their Corporate Delegate or Corporation.

-No individual Member of the Club may also be be a Corporate Associate or Corporate Delegate.
+1. No individual Member of the Club may also be be a Corporate Associate or Corporate Delegate.
 Any Associate may apply for their own individual Membership, and in doing so gives up their position as an Associate.

 ### C. Further Rules of Qualifications